studioespresso/craft-seo-fields/README.md

  If you want more control over what the plugin output, you can include your own snippet instead of the templat hook.
 Have a look at the [default template](src/templates/_meta.twig) to get you started.

+## Robots
+When you install the plugin, it enabled the robots.txt by default with [this template](src/templates/_placeholder/_robots.twig).
+Based on the environment you've set in your site's ``.env`` file, it will only allow indexing on `live` or `production` environments and block indexing on all others.

+You can modify the template with your own enviroments, conditions and settings in the CP.

+## Sitemap.xml

 ---
 Brought to you by [Studio Espresso](https://studioespresso.co)